v-exec/Elyium/README.md

 ###Scope - Plan

-A breakdown of the tasks to be completed for the production of this project, in (more or less) chronological order:
+A breakdown of the remaining tasks to be completed for the production of this project, in (more or less) chronological order:

-- ~~Get acquainted with Processing for Android.
-Create a few sketches, make sure they run, and test location services and accelorometer.~~

-- ~~Create a simple application that increases a counter when the device is shaken, using the accelorometer.
-This will replace geolocation for now, the number of steps will determine how far the player has travelled, and after passing a certain number of steps, a random encounter with an entity would trigger.~~

-- ~~Create an image-to-ASCII algorithm.
-Hand-pick the images to be used for the story.
-This will replace the google-searched images, because searching through google images and automating a curating process for which image best suits the narrative sequence is not easy to make.~~

-- ~~Create a simple interface engine for the application.
-This is when the application starts to be put together.~~

-- ~~Create a preliminary selection of characters and objects to interact with.
-These are actually quite simple, as both objects and characters have relatively similar functionality: present a narrative, give the player a choice.
-The main difference between the two is how characters would potentially have 'standing' with the player that would evolve over time and affect how the player interacts with them, whereas objects would not.~~

-- ~~Create a few static stories that go along with the preliminary entities.
-This would replace a narrative constructor algorithm.
-This system would need to divide a 'sequence' into a few key parts, each of which would have a selection of attributes that describe what other pieces it can be fitted with.
-Additionally, it would need to make sure not to repeat phrases (like, ever), as that'd be very immersion breaking and would give away the procedural generation to the player.~~

-- ~~Implement story bits and interactive entities as content in interface engine.~~

-- Create narrative construction system, and implement it into the game.
-This system would handle constructing sequences out of small textual bits, as well as managing the consequences of player choices, i.e. keeping a set of values that represent the key choices the player has made, and the player's relationship to other entities.
-I choose to focus on this immediately after finishing the minimum viable product, because it is the heart of the game experience.
-Pretty interfaces and fancy animations are not central to the idea, and so they're left for later.

-- ~~Familiarize myself with the Google Maps API, and find a way to spawn entities in hotspots marked by Google Maps around the player's area.
-Now, this is getting into uncharted territory, as I've never used Google Maps' API and have no clue if it'll even work the way I envision it.
-Since this is also a relatively integral part of the experience, it's possible that it switches places with the previous step, depending on how the production is going.~~

-- Refine narrative system, create more entities, add to story.
-At this point, we're reaching the final stages of the project, where the all of the base functionality is there (except for saving, which I've decided to do after this because as important as saving is, it's nowhere near as cool as getting all this other stuff done), and the polishing and refining phase begins.
-There's a lot of technical stuff that's working, but until now, there actually hasn't been a huge focus on creating more content for the story.
-Content creation is a *huge* deal in game dev, but this is a creative computation class, not a creative writing class, so I'm leaving the creation of content for later, though I would likely develop the content in parallel to the system in other circumstances.
+- Finish developing, organizing, and implementing narrative construction system.
+This system handles the picking of narrative sequences, as well as managing the consequences of player choices.

+- Create map grid + algorithm to determine when to allocate entity location, and tie that to the narration generation.

+- Add entity locations in menu.

-- Create save functionality (finally).
-This would take the player data stored in the narrative system, as well as all of the entities in whichever area they last were.
-How, exactly?
-I don't know.
+- Create save functionality.
+After every narrative sequence, this takes the player and entity stored in the narrative system, as well as all of the entities' last known location.

+- Add visual polish, startup and transition animations.

-- Make everything prettier, add visual polish, add sound effects, add music(?), add cool startup animation, make more narrative content, refine narrative system.
-This is the final stage.
+- Make more narrative content, refine narrative system, create main and side 'quests'.